takeit/plugin-SendFeedback/README.md

 # Send feedback - Contact Plugin

 Plugin for basic contact form functionalities.
 Supports most common fields, supports storing in database and uploading attachments.

-This plugin is compatbible with Newscoop 4.3 and higher.
+This plugin is compatible with Newscoop 4.3 and higher.

 ### Features

 - Send feedback messages (supported fields: first name, last name, email, subject and message)
 - Supports posting via AJAX and normal post with custom redirect page
 - Attachments handling (only images and pdf documents), attach to mail or upload into Newscoop Media Library
 - Let site visitors decide who to send email to (with spam protection)